Wittcheen/BinaryTraining/README.md

 # BinaryTraining
-A simple website application with binary calculation
+This simple web application is a user-friendly and efficient tool for learning binary calculations.

 <br/>